kreier/solarmeter/README.md

 # Solarmeter

-Output power of a solar panel measured over weeks
+This project continuously measures the output power of a solar cell.
+The data is collected in Ho Chi Minh City 2020 and part of an EE (extended essay) in IB Physics at the AISVN.

 ## Setup